mariadb-corporation/MaxScale/Documentation/Reference/MaxAdmin.md

 ## Shutting Down MariaDB MaxScale

 The MariaDB MaxScale server may be shutdown using the _shutdown maxscale_ command.

-<a name="connections"></a>
-# Configuring MariaDB MaxScale to Accept MaxAdmin Connections

-In order to enable the use of MaxAdmin, the service CLI with an accompanying listener must be added to the MariaDB MaxScale configuration file.

-The default entries required are shown below.

-    [CLI]
-    type=service
-    router=cli

-    [CLI Listener]
-    type=listener
-    service=CLI
-    protocol=maxscaled
-    socket=default
-    #socket=/somepath/maxadmin.socket

-**NOTE**: As the protocol maxscaled only supports UNIX domain sockets it is thus not possible to connect remotely to MariaDB MaxScale.

-In the example, the default socket path (/tmp/maxadmin.sock) is used.
-It can be changed to an specific path and in that case MaxAdmin must be invoked with the -S option.

 <a name="tuning"></a>
 # Tuning MariaDB MaxScale